 Normally, survivors and spouses of Social Security benefits qualify for spousal and survivor benefits based on the earnings and benefits of their spouses-unless they qualify for greater benefits based on their own Social Security earnings history.
 For CSRS letter carriers with little or no private sector work experience, such spousal and survivor benefits from Social Security could be significant-since their own Social Security would benefits would be minimal.

 Unfortunately, the GPO (adopted in 1977) typically eliminates most, if not all, of the otherwise payable spousal and survivor benefits for retirees who receive a government annuity for non-Social Security work.
 That's because the GPO reduces Social Security spousal and survivor benefits by two dollars for every three dollars paid in CSRS annuity benefits to affected retirees.

 For example, if a CSRS retiree's spouse receives \$2,000 in Social Security retirement benefits, the 50% spousal benefit would normally be \$1,000 per month.
-But if the annuitant receives \$3,000 in CSRS benefits, his spousal benefit would be totally eliminated.
+But if the annutant receives \$3,000 in CSRS benefits, his spousal benefit would be totally eliminated.

 The same grossly unfair impact is seen with Social Security survivor benefits.
 Again, Social Security recipients who receive private pensions see no reduction in the Social Security's spousal or survivor benefits.

-The Social Security Fairness Act of 2021 (H.R.
-82 and S. 1302) would eliminate the GPO and the WEP titles of the Social Security Act for benefits payable for months after December 2021.
+The Social Security Fairness Act of 2023 (H.R.
+82) would eliminate the GPO and the WEP titles of the Social Security Act for benefits payable for months after December 2023.
 By repealing the GPO and the WEP, the bill would change the current law that reduces Social Security benefits for individuals who receive other benefits.
 NALC fully supports H.R.
-82 and S. 1302 and urges Congress to cosponsor and pass into law this important legislation.
+82 and urges Congress to pass this legislation.

 NALC supports H.R.
-82/S. 1302, which would eliminate the GPO and the WEP titles of the Social Security Act for benefits payable for months after December 2021.
+82/S. 597, which would eliminate the GPO and the WEP titles of the Social Security Act for benefits payable for months after December 2023.
 Sponsored by Reps.
-Rodney Davis (R-IL) and Abigail Spanberger (D-VA) and Sens.
+Garrett Graves (R-LA), Abigail Spanberger (D-VA) and Sens.
 Sherrod Brown (D-OH) and Susan Collins (R-ME).